SlideRuleEarth/sliderule/docs/rtd/source/user_guide/SlideRule.rst

         - ``"t1"``: stop time for filtering rasters to be sampled (format %Y-%m-%dT%H:%M:%SZ, e.g. 2018-10-13T00:00:00Z)
         - ``"substr"``: substring filter for rasters to be sampled; the raster will only be sampled if the name of the raster includes the provided substring (useful for datasets that have multiple rasters for a given geolocation to be sampled)
         - ``"closest_time"``: time used to filter rasters to be sampled; only the raster that is closest in time to the provided time will be sampled - can be multiple rasters if they all share the same time (format %Y-%m-%dT%H:%M:%SZ, e.g. 2018-10-13T00:00:00Z)
+        - ``"catalog"``: geojson formatted stac query response (obtained through the `sliderule.earthdata.stac` Python API)
+        - ``"bands"``: list of bands to read out of the raster, or a predefined algorithm that combines bands for a given dataset
         - ``"key_space"``: 64-bit integer defining the upper 32-bits of the ``file_id``; this in general should never be set as the server will typically do the right thing assigning a key space;   but for users that are parallelizing requests on the client-side, this parameter can be usedful when constructing the resulting file dictionaries that come back with the raster samples

 .. code-block:: python